Stayl045/stephans-code-journal/README.md

 - `auto-fill`: Fits as many remaining columns
 - `auto-fit`: Fits the currently available columns
 - `tab` hold to select more that one item thats needs adjustment.

+---

+## January 28th Notes

+### Goals

+I would like to have my layout completed on assignment #2 by the end of that

+- In addition to that, finish the "error 404 page#

+### Plan

+- Play around with `grid` a bit more.
+I feel like im not grasping how it fully works yet.
+  - For the assingnment, ill play with creating box layouts and work with its attributes.

+## Todays Class Notes

+- Creating a `label` layout:
+  - **Example:**"
+    - <form action="" method="get">
+      <legend>Info</legend>
+        input type="text"> Username="user"
+        id="user"></label>
+        input type="text" name="User">
+      </form>"
+    - Can pair all `labels` in a `fieldset`
+  - Words of Wisdom from Ash - "Come up with a set of Goals"
+    - Collaborate with parnters in a cohesive manor.
+Each have a task to do.
+Ex: One person researaches color schemes while the other types out the boiler plate template.
+    - Look up documentation.
+    - Choose a color scheme